 Will it be a two-tiered cake and you have to drive it up the side of a mountain?
 Is it down a dirt or rocky road?
 You need to be prepared for these things.

 You might want to know this information before giving them a quote, since you may need to charge a transportation fee.
 That’s up to you.

 There’s just nothing you can do to make a cake stand up to high heat like that and you’re sure to get an unhappy bride.
 Even if you tell them all that and they swear they still want to take a chance, my answer was always no. It will always come back on the cake maker.

 If you’re curious about what happens to a cake in direct heat and sunlight like that and how long it actually takes to collapse (it’s not long), I’ve linked a YouTube video below that shows that.

-You can also get more into the nitty gritty here and ask them what design they want.
+You can also get more into the details here and ask them what design they want.
 Many times, they’ve already sent you a picture of what they want though.

 You’ll just want to ask them any questions you have about that design and colors and what flavors of cake/filling and icing they want.
 Do they want fondant?
 Buttercream?
 Ganache?